THE MEMBERS OF CEEJAY FINANCE LIMITED

 (f) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

 The Company has complied with applicable mandatory Secretarial Standards issued by theInstitute of Company Secretaries of India.

 LISTING AGREEMENT WITH STOCK EXCHANGES:

-Pursuant to the provisions of listing agreement with stock exchanges the equity sharesof the company are listed at Ahmedabad (regional) and Mumbai stock exchanges.
-Since StockExchange Ahmedabad is inoperative company has made application for delisting and awaitsreply from the exchange.
+Pursuant to the provisions of listing agreement with stock exchanges the equity sharesof the Company are listed at Mumbai stock exchange.
+The company has not renewed orexecuted any listing agreement as per new regulations of SEBI.

 NOMINATION AND REMUNERATION COMMITTEE